Instant erection pills: are they safe and effective?

 Erectile dysfunction (ED) describes a persistent difficulty getting or maintaining an erection that’s strong enough to have enjoyable sex.
 ED is common, affecting at least 30–50 million men in the US.
 There are a number of proven treatments for ED, and while they don’t work within seconds, they can work within minutes to hours

-PDE5 inhibitors are the first-line treatment for ED, and they're fairly fastest-acting.
+PDE5 inhibitors are the first-line treatment for ED, and they're fairly fast-acting.
 They work by relaxing the muscle tissue and blood vessels around your penis, enabling blood to rush in when you’re aroused, so you can enjoy a harder, longer-lasting erection.
 Here’s a quick overview of PDE5 inhibitors, in order of how quickly they start to work:

 • Avanafil is the active ingredient in Stendra (there's no generic version just yet).
 It typically starts working within 15–30 minutes, although some studies have found it can kick in as soon as 10 minutes after taking a dose.
 It lasts around 5 hours.